Super Mario Bros. 3: Development and release

 The game was designed to appeal to players of varying skill levels.
-To assist less-to no skill players, bonus coins and 1-ups are more abundant in earlier worlds, while later worlds present more complex challenges for experienced players.
+To assist less skilled players, bonus coins and 1-ups are more abundant in earlier worlds, while later worlds present more complex challenges for experienced players.
 In the two-player mode, the players alternate turns to balance play time.
 The development team introduced new power-ups and concepts that would give Mario the appearance of different creatures as a means of providing him with new abilities.
 An early idea changed Mario into a centaur, but was dropped in favor of a raccoon tail with limited flying ability.
 Other costumes with different abilities were added to his repertoire, and levels were designed to take advantage of these abilities.
-New enemies were included to add diversity to the game, along with variants of previous enemies, such as Goombas, Hammer Bros., and Koopa Troopas.
+New enemies were included to add diversity, along with variants of previous enemies such as Goombas, Hammer Bros., and Koopa Troopas.
+Due to the amount of new features the developers wanted to add, the initial early 1988 release date was pushed back by six months.

 Some of the enemies designed for Super Mario Bros.
 3 were inspired by the team's personal experiences.
 For example, the Chain Chomp enemy, a barking tethered ball and chain creature with eyes and teeth that lunges at the player when in close proximity, was drawn from Miyamoto's early life, in which a dog lunged at him, but was pulled away from him.
 Bowser's children, the Koopalings, were designed to be unique in appearance and personality; Miyamoto based the characters on seven of his programmers as a tribute to their work and efforts.
 Nintendo of America named the Koopalings after well-known musicians: for example, the characters "Ludwig von Koopa" and "Roy Koopa" are named after Ludwig van Beethoven and Roy Orbison respectively.

-The character graphics were created with a special graphics machine ("Character Generator Computer Aided Design") that generated a collection of the graphical shapes used in the game.
-Shapes in the collection were assigned numbers that the game's code used to access and combine to form complete images on the screen in real time.
+The character graphics were created with a special graphics machine ("Character Generator Computer Aided Design") that generated a collection of the graphical shapes.
+Shapes in the collection were assigned numbers that the code used to access and combine to form complete images on the screen in real time.
 The Super Mario Bros.
-3 cartridge uses Nintendo's custom MMC3 ASIC to enhance the NES capabilities.
+3 cartridge uses Nintendo's custom MMC3 ASIC to enhance the NES' capabilities.
 The MMC3 chip allows for animated tiles, extra RAM for diagonal scrolling, and a scan line timer to split the screen.
-The game uses these functions to split the game screen into two portions, a playfield on the top and a status bar on the bottom.
+These functions are used to split the screen into a playfield on the top and a status bar on the bottom.
 On the overworld map, the status bar doubles as an inventory for items and power-ups.
 This allows the top portion to scroll as the character navigates the stage while the bottom portion remains static to display text and other information.